alanmitchell/bmon/docs/source/custom-reports.rst

 There are many great resources online for learning to use Markdown syntax, including `this tutorial <http://www.markdowntutorial.com/>`_.
-There is also some more information on adding links and images under the BMON documentation for :ref:`adding-buildings-and-sensors`.
+There is more information on adding links and images under the BMON documentation for :ref:`adding-buildings-and-sensors`.

 The easiest way to embed a BMON chart, report, or dashboard is to navigate to the chart on your BMON system (in the regular interface, not the Admin interface), and to click the ``-- Get Link --`` link that is below the bottom right corner of the chart.
-Here is an example of where the ``-- Get Link --`` appears:
+Here is an example of where the -- Get Link -- option appears:

 .. image:: /_static/get_link.png

-Clicking the link will bring up a dialog that shows the text that you need to include in custom report to embed the chart.
+Clicking the link will bring up a dialog that shows the text that you need to include in the custom report to embed the chart.
 Click the ``Copy to Clipboard`` button and then paste (Ctrl+V) the text into the *Report Content* for the Custom Report that you are building.
 The text will look something like this: